Laid-Back Camp: Anime

 An anime television series adaptation, directed by Yoshiaki Kyōgoku and produced by C-Station, aired from January 4 to March 22, 2018, on AT-X and other networks.
 Jin Tanaka supervised the series' scripts and Mutsumi Sasaki designed the characters.
 The opening theme song is "Shiny Days", performed by Asaka, while the ending theme song is "Fuyubiyori" (ふゆびより), performed by Eri Sasaki.
 The series was released on three Blu-ray Disc/DVD volumes between March 28 and July 25, 2018, each containing an additional OVA episode.
 Crunchyroll co-produced, financed and streamed the series.
 The season received an English dub, which was released on Crunchyroll on August 2, 2022.

 A second season, new film, and short anime were announced to be in production in October 2018.
 The short anime, titled Room Camp, aired from January 6 to March 23, 2020.
 The series is directed by Masato Jinbo, with Mutsumi Ito handling series composition, and Mutsumi Sasaki as character designer.
 Yoshiaki Kyōgoku is credited as supervisor, while C-Station is returning to produce the short anime.
 The theme song is "The Sunshower", performed by Asaka.
 A special episode was bundled with the series' Blu-ray Disc/DVD volume on May 27, 2020.
 The second season aired from January 7 to April 1, 2021.
 The opening theme song is "Seize the Day", performed by Asaka, and the ending theme song is "Haru no Tonari" (はるのとなり, "Next to Spring"), performed by Eri Sasaki.
 The film premiered in Japan on July 1, 2022, with returning main staff and cast members of the television series.

 A third season was announced in October 2022.
 It is animated by Eight Bit and directed by Shin Tosaka, with Masafumi Sugiura handling series composition and Hisanori Hashimoto designing the characters.
 The third season aired from April 4 to June 20, 2024.
 The opening theme song is "Reidobakku Jānī" (レイドバックジャーニー, "Laid-Back Journey"), performed by Kiminone, and the ending theme song is "So Precious", performed by Asaka.

 A fourth season was announced to be in production in November 2024.
+It is animated by FuRyu Pictures, with Ryūta Ura serving as the new character designer and the rest of the staff from the third season reprising their roles.
+The fourth season is set to premiere in 2027.